qgustavor/megajs-docs/docs/api.md

 #### `.navigate(query)`

-Tranverses directories.
+Traverses directories.
 Query can be a string with a `/` delimited path or an array of strings.
 Names are matched case sensitive.

 ```js
 // Returns a file named `test.txt` inside "some folder"